Nishikifuji Ryūsei

-Nishikifuji Ryūsei (錦富士 隆聖), born 22 July 1996 as Ryūsei Ogasawara (小笠原 隆聖, Ogasawara Ryūsei) is a Japanese professional sumo wrestler from Towada.
+Nishikifuji Ryūsei (錦富士 隆聖) is a Japanese professional sumo wrestler from Towada.
 He wrestles for the Isegahama stable and made his debut in September 2016 and reached the top division in July 2022.
 His highest rank has been maegashira 3.
 With the exception of the sandanme division, Nishikifuji has won championships in each of the four lower divisions of professional sumo, as well as a jūryō championship.
 He also earned a special prize in his makuuchi debut in July 2022.

 Early life and sumo beginnings

 Born in Towada, Aomori, Nishikifuji began to wrestle in his third year of elementary school at Towada's Sanbongi Elementary School because his mother encouraged him to take up the sport, although he himself was reluctant to get involved in wrestling.
 Nishikifuji continued to practice throughout his time at Towada's Junior High School, where he placed in the top eight at the National Junior High School Sumo Tournament in his sixth year.
-In senior high school, he went on to Sanbongi Agricultural High School's Agricultural Machinery Department, a school famous for its sumo club, along with Ōnoshō, and while there he placed third in the individual division in the National High School Usa Tournament.
-After high school, he joined Kindai University along Midorifuji, but dropped out and the two decided to turn pro at the same time in 2016, both joining Isegahama stable.
+In senior high school, he went on to Sanbongi Agricultural High School's Agricultural Machinery Department, a school famous for its sumo club, alongside Ōnoshō, and while there he placed third in the individual division in the National High School Usa Tournament.
+After high school, he joined Kindai University alongside Midorifuji, but dropped out and the two decided to turn pro at the same time in 2016, both joining Isegahama stable.
 Since then, he and Midorifuji have maintained a friendly rivalry.